A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Proof of Proposition

 \section{Proof of Proposition \ref{prop: equalFrac}}

-To show the validity of the claim, we use the Karush-Kuhn-Tucker (KKT) optimality conditions, which are necessary conditions for local optimality when some constraint qualification is met \citep{bazaraa2006}.
-In particular, the linear-independence constraint qualification is satisfied at those solutions for which the constraint in (\ref{eqn: BED}) is binding.
-More specifically, optimal solutions must satisfy (\ref{eqn: BED}) with equality (see Lemma \ref{lemma: binding}).
-This requires the existence of fraction $i$ for which $d_i > 0$ because $\can = 0$, which in turn leads to the linear independence of gradients of active constraints in (M).
-To write the KKT conditions we associate dual multiplier $\nu$ with (\ref{eqn: BED}), $\overline{\mu}_i\,(i=1,\ldots,n)$ with (\ref{eqn: drug}), $\underline{\mu}_i\,(i=1,\ldots,n)$ with non-negativity constraints on drug concentration level in (\ref{eqn: nonneg}), and $\pi_i\,(i=1,\ldots,n)$ with non-negativity constraints on radiation doses in (\ref{eqn: nonneg}).
+We show that there exists an optimal regimen $\big(d^*_i,c^*_i\big)\,\left(i=1,\ldots,n\right)$ to (M) in which for any given fractions $i,i^{\prime}$ such that $d^*_i, d^*_{i^{\prime}} > 0$, we have $d^*_i = d^*_{i^{\prime}}$ and $c^*_i = c^*_{i^{\prime}}$.
+To that end, we use the Karush-Kuhn-Tucker (KKT) optimality conditions, which are necessary conditions for local optimality if some constraint qualification is met \citep{bazaraa2006}.
+In particular, the linear-independence constraint qualification is satisfied at those solutions for which the constraint in (\ref{eqn: BED}) is binding, which is the case for all optimal solutions (see Lemma \ref{lemma: binding}).
+This requires the existence of fraction $i$ for which $d_i > 0$ since $\can = 0$ due to the lack of any additivity effect.
+This, in turn, leads to the linear independence of gradients of active constraints in (M).
+To write the KKT conditions we associate dual multiplier $\nu$ with (\ref{eqn: BED}), $\overline{\mu}_i\,(i=1,\ldots,n)$ with (\ref{eqn: drug}), $\underline{\mu}_i\,(i=1,\ldots,n)$ with non-negativity constraints on the drug's concentration in (\ref{eqn: nonneg}), and $\pi_i\,(i=1,\ldots,n)$ with non-negativity constraints on radiation doses in (\ref{eqn: nonneg}).
 The KKT conditions for (M) can then be expressed as follows: